 hat is Good Shepherd Center for Homeless Women & Children?

-Good Shepherd Center for Homeless Women & Children is a non-profit homeless services organization near Downtown Los Angeles.
+Good Shepherd Center for Homeless Women & Children is a non-profit homeless services provider near Downtown Los Angeles.
 We are a non-sectarian program of Catholic Charities of Los Angeles, Inc.

 What is the Mission of Good Shepherd Center for Homeless Women & Children?